FitzwilliamMuseum/walking-the-landscape-fitz-cdh/_posts/2023-02-10-Kind-Regards.md

 ![Image: Two framed ‘English Landscape’ mezzotints in St Mary the Virgin, East Bergholt]({{site.url}}/images/posts/To-Miss-E-Arnott.jpg)
 >-- <cite>Two framed ‘English Landscape’ mezzotints in St Mary the Virgin, East Bergholt</cite>

-Often when works on paper are framed any annotations on the sheet are covered up for neatness, but the apertures on these two mounts has been cut quite unusually generously in order to show the words in full:
+Often when works on paper are framed any annotations are covered up, but in the first, Constable's note more or less corresponds to the area of the printed inscription, and in the second, a little peek hole has been cut to reveal his note in the corner:

 >To Miss E Arnott,
 >With Mr Constable’s kind regards / May 1833